Poker Psychology: Performance

 (Photo by Ian MacNicol/Getty images)

-It is best if the evaluation takes place after the session has ended, when you can take a closer look at the game (this is more applicable to online poker).
-However, it is very common for players to review hands played in the middle of a session.
-They are reviewing errors in hands already played, making various calculations, checking their HM or PT.
-Basically, they are evaluating how they are playing during the game itself.
-In other words, they are doing several things at the same time, and for that reason alone their game suffers.
+It is best when evaluation occurs after the session, when you can review the game more closely (this applies more to online poker).
+However, players very often review played hands right in the middle of the session.
+They review mistakes in already played hands, perform various calculations, and check their HM or PT.
+Essentially, they evaluate how they are playing during the game itself.
+In other words, they are multitasking, and for this reason alone, their game suffers.

-Interrupting the evaluation during the game does not mean removing the adaptation to the opponents' game.
-Adapting to your opponent's style of play is a way to stay at least one step ahead in the game of poker.
-Adaptation is the key to success, whereas in-game evaluation is an unnecessary distraction.
-Instead, it's better to make a note of the hand you want to review after the session and focus on the action at the table.
-Ideally, the adjustment itself should be an automatic action (unconscious competence).
+Stopping evaluation during the game does not mean eliminating adaptation to opponents' play.
+Adapting to an opponent's playing style is a way to stay at least one step ahead when playing poker.
+Adaptation is the key to success, while evaluating the game during play is an unnecessary distraction.
+Instead, it is better to mark the desired hand that you can review after the session and focus on the action at the table.
+Ideally, the adaptation itself should be an automatic action (unconscious competence).

 Results

-In both poker and football, there are many ways to measure player performance.
-Poker players typically think in terms of easy-to-measure metrics such as money, winning and losing, hours or hands played, winrate.
-However, it is also necessary to look at certain qualitative parameters of the game, such as how well you played and your concentration level, Bridge degree of control and improvement of weaknesses.
+In both poker and football, there are many ways to evaluate players' performance.
+Poker players typically think about easily measurable indicators – money, wins and losses, the number of hours or hands played, win rate.
+However, it is also necessary to evaluate certain qualitative game parameters, such as how well you played, concentration level, tilt control degree, and improvement of weaknesses.

 Results-oriented thinking

-Recently, results-orientation in poker has received a lot of attention.
-The most common solution is to ignore, block and dissociate from your results.
-Players understand that focusing on short-term results is wrong (due to variation), but it is easier said than done.
-When focusing only on wins and losses, emotions fluctuate wildly as they become attached to these two factors.
-In the short term, however, the main problems are not so much in focusing on wins/losses, but in ignoring other important things.
+Recently, not focusing on results in poker has received a lot of attention.
+The most commonly suggested solution is to ignore, block, or detach from your results.
+Players understand that focusing on short-term results is wrong (due to variance), but it is easier said than done.
+When focusing only on wins and losses, emotions experience significant fluctuations, as they are tied only to these two factors.
+In the short term, the main problems are caused not so much by focusing on wins/losses but by ignoring other important things.

-You need to concentrate on qualitative results in order to link emotions to factors that you can control in the short term.
-The process model provides a framework for capturing qualitative results, as they are not usually easily calculated at the end of each session or tournament.
-Using this model, concentrate on the quality of your game, the psychological things, the improvement, and then slowly your emotions will attach themselves to these results.
+You need to focus on qualitative results so that emotions are tied to factors you can control 100% in the short term.
+The process model provides a system for recording qualitative results, as they are usually not easily calculated at the end of each session or tournament.
+Using this model, focus on the quality of your game, psychological aspects, and improvement, and as a result, your emotions will gradually become tied to and dependent on these results.

 Where is the best place to play poker?